7 Product Photography Tips That’ll Make You More Money During COVID 19

 Product photography is more about blending art and science rather than expensive and elaborative studio equipment which is hardly accessible for people right now in the times of the COVID-19 Pandemic.
 COVID-19 has prompted social distancing and shut down of businesses in a few areas but that shouldn’t stop you from thinking out of the box and clicking fantastic snaps using basic equipment.

 A good product picture draws attention to the product itself, appeals to the buyer, and possibly helps them make a purchase decision.
-So, here are a few product photography tips to help you achieve impactful results and make more money!

 Right lighting conditions for product photography could be natural lighting or artificial lighting depending on the category of the product.
 Harnessing natural lighting for products like apparel and Beauty products photography with a simple table set up next to a window can be a budget-friendly option for a photoshoot during the COVID-19 crisis.

 A light diffuser like a Styrofoam board or reflectors like aluminum foil can be used to manipulate the lighting conditions according to the requirement.
 Artificial lighting can be used where there is a need for detail.
 Access to expensive studio lighting equipment is great, if not you could make a DIY lightbox using a bulb, cardboard box, fabric & or tape.